anhthi-ieig/aws-docs/4. Containers/Amazon Elastic Container Registry - ECR.md

 ## Amazon Elastic Container Registry (ECR) - Easily store, manage, and deploy container images

-- A fully-managed Docker container registry that makes it easy for developers to `store, manage, and deploy Docker container images`
+- Amazon ECR is `a fully managed container registry` that makes it easy to `share and deploy container images and artifacts`

+- Amazon ECR `eliminates the need to operate your own container repositories` or `worry about scaling the underlying infrastructure`